Hotmoka/hotmoka/tutorial/Takamaka.md

 # Utility Classes <a name="utility-classes"></a>

 We have said that storage objects must obey to some constraints.
-The strongest constraint is that their field of reference type can only hold storage objects.
+The strongest is that their fields of reference type can only hold storage objects.
 In particular, arrays are not allowed there.
 This can be problematic, in particular for contracts that deal with a variable, potentially unbound number of other contracts.